metio/terraform-provider-k8s/docs/data-sources/pubsubplus_solace_com_pub_sub_plus_event_broker_v1beta1_manifest.md

 - `service` (Attributes) Service defines broker service details. (see [below for nested schema](#nestedatt--spec--service))
 - `service_account` (Attributes) ServiceAccount defines a ServiceAccount dedicated to the PubSubPlusEventBroker (see [below for nested schema](#nestedatt--spec--service_account))
 - `storage` (Attributes) Storage defines storage details for the broker. (see [below for nested schema](#nestedatt--spec--storage))
-- `system_scaling` (Attributes) SystemScaling provides exact fine-grained specification of the event broker scaling parametersand the assigned CPU / memory resources to the Pod. (see [below for nested schema](#nestedatt--spec--system_scaling))
+- `system_scaling` (Map of String) SystemScaling provides exact fine-grained specification of the event broker scaling parametersand the assigned CPU / memory resources to the Pod.
 - `timezone` (String) Defines the timezone for the event broker container, if undefined default is UTC.
 Valid values are tz database time zone names.
 - `tls` (Attributes) TLS provides TLS configuration for the event broker. (see [below for nested schema](#nestedatt--spec--tls))
 - `update_strategy` (String) UpdateStrategy specifies how to update an existing deployment. manualPodRestart waits for user intervention.

+<a id="nestedatt--spec--broker_container_security"></a>
+### Nested Schema for `spec.broker_container_security`

+Optional:

+- `run_as_group` (Number) Specifies runAsGroup in container security context.
+0 or unset defaults either to 1000002, or if OpenShift detected to unspecified (see documentation)
+- `run_as_user` (Number) Specifies runAsUser in container security context.
+0 or unset defaults either to 1000001, or if OpenShift detected to unspecified (see documentation)

 <a id="nestedatt--spec--extra_env_vars"></a>
 ### Nested Schema for `spec.extra_env_vars`